-- Potentially increasing your content’s visibility in Google compared to your competitors.
-High quality content tied to a credible Google+ account can be given priority by Google meaning more visibility and potential traffic.
+- Potentially increasing your content’s visibility on Google compared to your competitors.
+High quality content tied to a credible Google+ account can be given priority by Google, meaning more visibility and potential traffic.

 So what kind of sites should you look for instead when trying to earn links to your domain?
-Sites with strict editorial guidelines, sites with an accessible way to contact the webmaster and sites with relevant content to your industry are more than likely great place to reach out to.
+Sites with strict editorial guidelines, an accessible way to contact the webmaster, and relevant content to your industry are more than likely great place to reach out to.

 To avoid this mistake, try selecting around three to five unique keywords to optimize for per page.
 Any more keywords than that, and you risk running into the other mistake of diluting your page's relevance.